NeurodataWithoutBorders/nwb-best-practices-inspector/docs/contributing_checks.rst

 Need Help?
 ----------

-- Review existing checks for examples
+1. Review existing :doc:`api/checks` for examples
-- Ask questions in your issue before starting implementation
+2. Ask questions in your :nwbinspector-issues:`issue <>` before starting implementation
-- Request review from maintainers early in the process
+3. Request review from maintainers early in the process